 Students share a toy with another student.
 Students take turns being a teacher giving instruction and a student following the teacher's instruction.

 Have student pairs perform teacher/student acting scenarios in front of whole group.

-Read alouds for further practice: Teacher read and ask the students to act out the story showing emotions, or specific sharing scenarios:
+Read alouds for further practice: Teacher read and ask the students to act out the story showing emotions, specific sharing or scenarios: